bergercookie/syncall/readme-tw-gcal.md

 `syncall` is aware of the `twgcalsyncduration` UDA:

-You can assign a custom duration to a taskwarrior task using something like the following:
+You can assign a custom duration to a Taskwarrior task using something like the following:

 ```sh
 # create a task ...